-What is a Celiac Plexus Block?
+What Is A Celiac Plexus Block?

 The celiac plexus is a bundle of nerves located in your upper abdomen, behind the stomach near the celiac artery and the abdominal aorta.
 It connects nerves from the liver, pancreas, gallbladder, stomach, spleen, and kidneys to your brain and spinal cord.
 When pain occurs in one of these organs, often due to a tumor or other damage, a celiac plexus block can help relieve that pain.
 A celiac plexus block is an injection that delivers pain medication as well as a medication that destroys or damages the nerves for longer-lasting pain relief.
 The procedure is a low-risk, non-surgical treatment that, if successful the first time, will most likely continue to provide pain relief with repeated treatments

-Why is a Celiac Plexus Block performed?
+Why Is A Celiac Plexus Block Performed?

 Celiac plexus blocks are a minimally invasive treatment option that can relieve severe pain for many people, allowing many to resume their normal daily activities.
 Celiac plexus blocks are commonly used to relieve upper abdominal pain, including pain related to: